 A second way to help solve the world’s most important problems is choosing the right career path: most of us will spend around 80,000 hours during our lives on our professional careers and some careers achieve much more good than others.
 Your choice of career is, therefore, one of the most important moral choices of your life.
 By using this time to address the most pressing problems, we can do an enormous amount of good.
 Yet, it’s far from obvious which careers will allow you to do the most good from a utilitarian perspective.

 Fortunately, there is research available to help us make more informed choices.
 The organization 80,000 Hours38 aims to help people use their careers to solve the world’s most pressing problems.
-To do this, they carry out research into how individuals can maximize the social impact of their careers, create online advice, and support readers who might be able to enter priority areas.
+To do this, they research how individuals can maximize the social impact of their careers, create online advice, and support readers who might be able to enter priority areas.

 As with donations, choosing an impactful career need not involve much of a personal sacrifice: We can enjoy a much broader variety of jobs than we might think before we’ve tried them.39 Also, you are unlikely to thrive in a job you do not enjoy.
 It would be unsustainable to pursue a career doing something that you hate.
 Relatedly, maintaining your physical health and emotional well-being are crucial to ensure you do not burn out and keep doing good over the long run.
 Therefore, choosing a career that maximizes your social impact does not involve giving up on a career that is satisfying, challenging, and enjoyable.40